 That shows you don’t need to use a heavy load to get the rewards of this powerful exercise.

-First, you want to consult with your doctor.
+- If you have an ongoing back problem (herniated disk, spinal stenosis, or piriformis syndrome) you want to consult with your doctor.
 If your doctor gives you green light, then start by doing some lightweight swings and maybe hire a trainer to work with you on the form.